vo-hong-thanh/RSSALib/README.md

 which parses the model in parameter 'modelFilename'.
 An exception will be thrown if error occurs during the parsing.

-> public Hashtable<String, Vector<Double> > runSim(double simTime, double logInterval, boolean isWritingFile, String outputFilename) throws Exception;
+> public Hashtable<String, Vector<Double> > runSim(double simTime, double logInterval, boolean isWritingFile, String outputFilename) throws Exception

 executes the simulation and returns a list of vectors containing snapshots of the state at logging points.
 It requires four parameters:
  1. 'simTime': the maximum time the simulation algorithm will advance the model to.